leaderboard-modeles-IA-francais/leaderboard/README.md

 duplicated_from: open-llm-leaderboard/open_llm_leaderboard
 tags:
 - leaderboard
-short_description: Track, rank and evaluate open LLMs and chatbots
+short_description: Track, rank and evaluate open LLMs and chatbots in French
 ---

-# Open LLM Leaderboard
+# Leaderboard LLM FR

 Modern React interface for comparing Large Language Models (LLMs) in an open and reproducible way.